 In authoritarian regimes, social accreditation is tightly controlled by the ruling elite, typically an aristocracy or a centralized authority, which uses its power to define what behaviors, beliefs, and affiliations are deemed acceptable or prestigious.
 Through a combination of rewards and sanctions, these regimes maintain control and reinforce their legitimacy.
 This structured process of validation perpetuates the social order, with loyalty to the regime as the guaranteed prerequisite for gaining or retaining status.

-But as things change socially and economically, people can start feeling dissatisfied when large segments of the population are excluded by the systems that determine success and legitimacy.
+But as things change socially and economically, people begin to share that feeling of dissatisfication when large segments of the population are excluded by the systems that determine success and legitimacy.
 The inability to access political power or move up socially makes people upset, creating a growing gap between the ruling class and the broader population.

 This discontent can trigger revolutionary movements, where the established accreditation processes are challenged, and new forms of legitimacy are sought.
 Revolutions against aristocratic or authoritarian rule attempt to dismantle the existing power structures by rejecting the validation mechanisms that favor a select few and pushing for new and broader, more inclusive systems of governance.